DepartmentOfStatisticsPUE/rid-gig-economy/README.md

 + `paper-calculations.Rmd` -- R notebook with codes to reproduce plots and some tables
 + `paper.pdf` -- the main paper (preliminary and before proofread)

+## How to cite

+Beręsewicz, Nikulin, Szymkowiak and Wilak, (2021) The gig economy in Poland -- evidence based on the mobile big data, Working paper, URL: https://github.com/DepartmentOfStatisticsPUE/rid-gig-economy

 ## Acknowledgements